-While the FHS was not discussed in the level of detail of the APAIS and FES in the NAS 2017 review, the review did echo recommendations from a consultant's report on the FHS (Chromy et al., 2009).
+While the FHS was not discussed in the level of detail of the APAIS and FES in the NASEM 2017 review, the review did echo recommendations from a consultant's report on the FHS (Chromy et al., 2009).
 The primary statistical recommendation was to examine the coverage properties of the FHS sample frame in order to better understand and account for coverage error in the survey.
-Another recommendation from the NAS was to explore the potential for collecting both for-hire catch and effort data through electronic logbook programs and other electronic data reporting technologies.
+Another recommendation from the NASEM was to explore the potential for collecting both for-hire catch and effort data through electronic logbook programs and other electronic data reporting technologies.
 The for-hire angling community has shown a keen interest in electronic data collection procedures, and MRIP pilot studies are currently underway to explore methods of self-reported catch data, and evaluate the statistical validity of those data for the for-hire estimates.
 These are high priorities to improve the FHS in the coming years.

-Another development for the FHS is a new online FHS vessel directory that was partially launched in late 2017 and made fully operational in early 2018.
+An additional development for the FHS is an online FHS vessel directory that was partially launched in late 2017 and made fully operational in early 2018.
 The new vessel directory was developed to improve the management of information quality, functional processes and reconciliation of data from different sources.
 It closely resembles the Public Access Fishing Site Register that is used for the APAIS, but is privately accessible to MRIP staff and partners via login.
-A few features of the new directory include the following:

-- Version control and tracking of changes that are made by different users: - Increased sample selection and data processing efficiency; - Improved functions for identifying vessels operating in multiple states; - Improved functions for validating/adding sites to the register.
+A few features of the directory include version control and tracking of changes that are made by different users; increased sample selection and data processing efficiency; improved functions for identifying vessels operating in multiple states; and, improved functions for validating and adding sites to the register.